from the National Archives for NHD 1999

 Report of the Pearl Harbor Naval Salvage Unit:

 The records consist of an extensive report on the activities of the US Naval Fleet Salvage Unit at Pearl Harbor, dating from their initial response to the Pearl Harbor attack on December 7, 1941, through March, 1944.
 The photographs with narrative text give an overall view of day-to-day operations, showing how procedures were altered in response to a changing work environment.
 Detailed information is included on working procedures of dive teams struggling to salvage sunken battleships such as the USS Arizona.
 This work changed some standard diving practices and uses of standard equipment.
 (RG 181, Pearl Harbor Naval Shipyard, Commandant's Office , General Correspondence [Formerly Classified] 1941-1946.
-These records are available at NARA's Pacific Region in San Francisco.
-Selected photographs of salvage operations on a number of ships are available in the Archival Research Catalog (ARC).
+These records are available at the National Archives at San Francisco.
+Selected photographs of salvage operations on a number of ships are available in the Online Catalog (OPA).